JIANGYIFENGPI/reactspringIT/README.md

 Download and install a Rest Client -plugin to Firefox and
 * Headers-Customer headers set Content-type/Application/JSON

+### In case React pakages are missing (at app-folder)

+npm install reactstrap
+npm install react-router-dom

 The library Lombok can cause problems in IDE, then just reinstall Lombok and restart the IDE.